tarantool/doc/doc/reference/tooling/luajit_memprof.rst

 ..  note::

-    On MacOS, a report will be different for the same chunk of code because Tarantool and LuaJIT are built with the GC64 mode enabled for MacOS.
+    On macOS, a report will be different for the same chunk of code because Tarantool and LuaJIT are built with the GC64 mode enabled for macOS.

 Let's examine the report structure.
 A report has four sections: